jmgao/dhc/README.md

 on the game in Task Manager and use properties to find the location of the actual binary.

+### Compatibility

+See the [wiki](https://github.com/jmgao/dhc/wiki/Compatibility) for a table of tested games and controllers.

+### Configuration

+On first launch, dhc will create a `dhc.toml` file in the same directory as `dhc.dll`, which you can edit with a text editor to change settings.

 ### Compiling

 dhc is implemented in both C++ and rust, so you'll need working toolchains for